Madrak1984/RNAseq_code_Evi1_TPO/README.md

 # Introduction
-R code to analyze the RNAseq's dataset from Hugue-Etienne Chatel-Soulet.
+R code to analyze the RNAseq's dataset from Hugues-Etienne Chatel-Soulet.